VitorOnoue/bootcamp/README.md

     + not the case in C and C++
   + to declare a destructor, create a method called \_\_del\_\_
     + to call it: `del object`

+### OOP - inheritance - 6/18

++ inheritance is the concept of inheriting/retaining characteristics (variables) and methods from a class to a new one
+  + this saves time, no need to write the same code again for another class
+  + it allows you to add more characteristics/methods, with no changes to the main class